boazbk/tcs/lec_08a_restricted_models.md

 Intuitively, we build expressions by applying an operation to smaller expressions, or enclosing them in parenthesis, where the "base case" corresponds to expressions that are simply numbers.
 A bit more precisely, we can make the following definitions:

+* A _digit_ is one of the symbols $0,1,2,3,4,5,6,7,8,9$.

-* A _number_ is either a sequence of digits.^[For simplicity we drop the condition that the sequence does not have a leading zero, though it is not hard to encode it in a context-free grammar as well.]
+* A _number_ is a sequence of digits.^[For simplicity we drop the condition that the sequence does not have a leading zero, though it is not hard to encode it in a context-free grammar as well.]

 * An _operation_ is one of $+,-,\times,\div$

 * An _expression_ has either the form "_number_" or the form  "_subexpression1 operation subexpression2_" or "(_subexpression_)".

-A context free grammar (CFG) is a formal way of specifying such conditions.^[Sections 2.1 and 2.3 in [Sipser's book](https://goo.gl/oe1BhY) are excellent resources for context free grammars.]
+A context free grammar (CFG) is a formal way of specifying such conditions.
 We can think of a CFG as a set of rules to _generate_  valid expressions.
 In the example above, the rule $expression \; \Rightarrow\; expression \; \times \; expression$ tells us that if we have built two valid expressions $exp1$ and $exp2$, then the expression $exp1 \; \times \; exp2$ is valid above.

 We can divide our rules to "base rules" and "recursive rules".
 The "base rules"  are rules  such as $number \; \Rightarrow \; 0$, $number \; \Rightarrow \; 1$, $number \; \Rightarrow \; 2$ and so on, that tell us that a single digit is a number.
 The "recursive rules" are rules  such as $number \; Rightarrow 1\, number$ that tell us that if we add a digit to a valid number then we still have a valid number.
+We now make the formal definition of context-free grammars:

 > # {.definition title="Context Free Grammar" #defcfg}
 Let $\Sigma$ be some finite set.
 A _context free grammar (CFG) over $\Sigma$_ is a triple $(V,R,s)$ where $V$ is a set disjoint from $\Sigma$ of _variables_, $R$ is a set of _rules_, which are pairs $(v,z)$ (which we will write as $v \Rightarrow z$) where $v\in V$ and $z\in (\Sigma \cup V)^*$, and $s\in V$ is the starting rule.

+::: {.example title="Context free grammar for arithmetic expressions." #cfgarithmeticex}

 The example above of well-formed arithmetic expressions can be captured formally by the following context free grammar: